Other analytics programs, like Google Analytics, only know about the front end of your site.

-That’s why a typical URL-based analytics dashboard gives you a list of URLs in its reports:
+That’s why a typical URL-based analytics dashboard gives you a list of URLs along with their metrics:

-URL-based tools like Google Analytics don’t understand the concept of pages, so your new URL will be tracked separately making it hard to see how the page has performed before and after the URL edit.
+URL-based tools like Google Analytics don’t understand the concept of pages, so your new URLs will be tracked separately making it hard to see how a page has performed before and after the URL is changed.

 One last benefit of using a WordPress-based solution is that your data never leaves your server.
 This makes Independent Analytics much faster and more private than other analytics solutions.